Plugins » Pattern Renamer 2.3.3

 Poser tip: wildcar filters will automatically rename attached .RSR and/or .PNG to a Poser library file (so called associates in P3dO).
 On the contrary a filter with extension - i.e *.RSR - will have no effect on Poser library parent files. .RSR are considered attached to Poser library files but not the contrary.

-Name | Extension | Whole The part of the file name to rename.
+Name | Extension | Both The part of the file name to rename.

 nota: Be carefull when renaming an extension.
 Windows heavily relies on extensions and changing a file extension is generaly a mistake.
 But changing an extension from i.e. .jpeg to .jpg is not because those two extensions have the same internal file format.
 The rename extension of Pattern Renamer was designed with this in mind.